 During this decade, industry and military pulled teachers out of the classroom during World War II, again for the Berlin Airlift and yet again for the conflict in Korea.
 Retired teachers came back into classrooms as replacements.
 The large rotation of teachers proved to be a record-keeping challenge, but the system continued to build financial strength, exceeding $100 million in total investments by 1942.

 No more rent — the system builds offices

 Executive Director Larry Shuter, against paying rent, proposed building STRS offices.
 The board approved.
 The site was chosen at the corner of Sixth and East Broad Streets (275 E. Broad St).
 Construction began in 1959 and was completed in 1961.
 The land was purchased for $105,000.
-The construction of the 27,000 square feet building took 19 months with a cost of $900,000.
-STRS became the first teachers retirement system to build and occupy its own building.
+The construction of the 27,000 square foot building took 19 months with a cost of $900,000.
+STRS became the first retirement system for teachers to build and occupy its own building.